About the 11+

-Schools set their own entrance exams, but many choose to use either GL Assessment (NFER) or CEM (University of Durham) exams.
-All of the exams are intended to assess a child’s natural ability and look for their potential in exams.
+Schools set their own entrance exams, but many choose to use either GL Assessment (formerly known as NFER) or CEM (University of Durham) exams.
+All of the exams are intended to assess a child’s natural ability and look for academic potential.
 The content varies from year to year in order to distinguish between candidates who have prepared comprehensively from past paper materials.

-Both providers offer sample materials to familiarise candidates with the format of the exams and offer example questions.
+Both providers offer sample materials and example questions to familiarise candidates with the format of the exams.

 GL Assessment separates English, maths, verbal and non-verbal reasoning into separate sections (except in Kent, where bespoke tests require students to use skills from all of the different sections).

 CEM tests group the skills together, tasking candidates with Literacy & Verbal Reasoning and Maths, Numerical Reasoning & Non-Verbal reasoning.
 The CEM tests often vary more by region than GL Assessment.